friendica/red/doc/diaspora_compat.md

 Community tags will not work.
 We will send a tagging activity as a comment.
 It won't do anything.

-Forum tags (@forum+) and privacy tags (@!somebody) will not be available to Diaspora members.
+Privacy tags (@!somebody) will not be available to Diaspora members.
 These tags may have to be stripped or obscured to prevent them from being hijacked - which could result in privacy issues.

-It is possible for a Diaspora member to become a member of a forum, but they cannot initiate conversations.
-This requires the ability to plus-tag the channel or authenticate to post on the channel wall.
-Once a conversation is initiated, Diaspora members can comment and take part in the dicussion.
+Plus-tagged redmatrix forums should work from Diaspora.
+If not today, it's very close to working.

 Premium channel redirects will not be sent.
 If you allow Diaspora connections, they will not see that you have a premium channel.